mirage/mirage-www/tmpl/htcaml-part1.md

    >>
 }}

-Remark here that we do not need to add a prefix to antiquotation as the `html_of_*` functions are returning a value of type `Html.t`, so no need to translate the returning value of the antiquotation.
+Note that we do not need to add a prefix to the antiquotations here as the `html_of_*` functions already return a value of type `Html.t`, and so no translation from other types (e.g. a `string`) is required.

-Then, using `val Html.to_string : Html.t -> string`, it's
+Then, using `val Html.to_string : Html.t -> string`, it is
-straightforward to process a list of tweet values in order to generate a static HTML page :
+straightforward to process a list of tweet values in order to generate a static HTML page:

 {{
 let process tweets =